FaisalTamanoJr/Class-Notes/pages/GEETHIC - Lesson 1.md

 		- [[toleration argument|Toleration argument]]
 			- This argument states the acknowledgement of different moral norms between various societies leads to respect, social harmony, and co-existence among different cultural and social groups
 	- ## Criticisms
-		- ==Diversity of moral beliefs between different people does not prove that morality is relative.== Similarly, the disagreements in the past about the earth revolving around the sun did not prove that the truth was relative: the objective truth is that the earth is revolving around the sun, regardless of what people thought at that time.
+		- Diversity of moral beliefs between different people does not prove that morality is relative.
+Similarly, the disagreements in the past about the earth revolving around the sun did not prove that the truth was relative: the objective truth is that the earth is revolving around the sun, regardless of what people thought at that time.
 		- [[ethical conventionalism|Ethical conventionalism]] implies that we cannot criticize a particular culture’s belief or practice no matter how abhorrent or inhumane it is.
 		- [[ethical conventionalism|Ethical conventionalism]] also implies that being moral is when one conforms to society’s standards and being immoral is one does not.
 Hence, I should accept the practices and beliefs of the society I inhabit regardless if I feel like it is wrong.
 			- Similar to religion, it can discourage us from needing moral reasoning and justification